 - The LCD screen is not backlit

-Exercise bikes are great cardio equipment that promises low-impact workout in the comfort of your home.
+Exercise bikes are great cardio equipment that promises low-impact workouts in the comfort of your home.

 Knees are often prone to injury, and even if you are recovering from a knee injury, working out on a recumbent bike can keep you safe and healthy.

 Keep a close eye on the features mentioned here to purchase the best model available and reap maximum benefits from the home gym equipment.

 How long should I ride an exercise bike?